humanmade/HM-Portfolio/readme.txt

 * Assign entries to their own categories and tags
 * Ability to add additional image gallery for each entry
-* Whole new admin section for managing your portgolio
+* Whole new admin section for managing your portfolio
-* A
 * Pretty permalinks